klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 To detect the interface implemented in a KIP-7 token contract, you can use `detectInterface()` in the `KIP7` class.
 It returns the mapping between KIP-7 interface identifier and interface support.

-`detectInterface()` supports both staic and instance methods, so you can select and use the method that suits your needs.
+`detectInterface()` supports both static and instance methods, so you can select and use the method that suits your needs.

 The interface detect through `detectInterface()` for `KIP7` is shown in the table below.